ZeusWPI/HTTPizza/CHALLENGES.md

 Of course, it's not possible to just throw some ingredients together and get a good pizza: only the chef knows what ingredients form a valid pizza.
 Unfortunately, you can't talk directly to the chef, but you can talk to the chef via your waiter.

-To check if a pizza exists, make a ORDER request to `/pizza` containing the `I-Want` header.
+To check if a pizza exists, make a PIZZA request to `/pizza` containing the `I-Want` header.
 The value of this header is a comma-separated list of toppings and sauces.

 For example, if you got this menu: